 - Book purchases related to the study of Greek Epigraphy.

-The Center is part of AHMA and is administered by an Advisory Committee to its Chair, Professor Carlos Noreña.
-The chair of the Advisory Committee is Professor Nikolaos Papazarkadas (Classics and AHMA).
-The other members are Professors Emily Mackil (History and AHMA), Donald Mastronarde (Classics), and Ronald S. Stroud (Classics and AHMA).
-The Center is now housed in a newly renovated space in 310 Dwinelle.
+The Center is part of AHMA and is administered by an Advisory Committee, composed by Professor Nikolaos Papazarkadas (Director; AGRS and AHMA), Professor Emily Mackil (History and AHMA) and Donald Mastronarde (AGRS, emeritus).
+The Center is housed in a newly renovated space in 310 Dwinelle.
 It includes a substantial research library in Greek epigraphy and Greco-Roman history, an extensive collection of offprints especially in Greek epigraphy and religion, an archive of photographs of Greek inscriptions, and a large collection of squeezes primarily of Attic, Peloponnesian, Boeotian and Cycladic inscriptions.
 All of these materials can be found in our online database at http://aleshire.berkeley.edu.
 The Center is also one of the four hubs of Supplementum Epigraphicum Graecum, which has been published in Berkeley without interruption since 1976, when it was resurrected by Ronald S. Stroud and Harry Pleket.

 Sara B. Aleshire (1947-1997)